desaixie/desaixie.github.io/_pages/about.md

 My research is driven by my passion for advancing the state of Generative AI through Reinforcement Learning (RL).
 This field has shown promising paths to superhuman intelligence (e.g. [AlphaZero](https://deepmind.google/discover/blog/alphazero-shedding-new-light-on-chess-shogi-and-go/) and [OpenAI Five](https://openai.com/research/openai-five-defeats-dota-2-world-champions)).
-Having applied RL finetuning on diffusion models for text-to-3D generation during my internship at Adobe, I am exploring RL's application on more models (e.g. transformers and state space models) and tasks (e.g. text-to-video and autonomous agents) that can be formulated as sequential decision-making problems.
+Having applied RL finetuning on diffusion models for text-to-3D generation during my internship at Adobe, I am exploring RL's application on more models (e.g. transformers and state space models) and tasks (e.g. text-to-video and AI agents) that can be formulated as sequential decision-making problems.

 -----